Microscale Simulation of Catalyst Deactivation

 Material Parameters

-Also, see this note about how to set up of computationally efficient PDE coefficients.
+Also, see this note about how to set up computationally efficient PDE coefficients.

 Initial and Boundary Conditions

-In this model we are simulating the catalyst deactivating reaction for five seconds.
+In this model, the catalyst deactivating reaction is simulated for five seconds.

-At the initial concentration for the reactant and the product are zero throughout the domain .
-The catalyst sites is confined in the solid phase with an initial concentration of .
+At , the initial concentrations for the reactant and the product are zero throughout the domain .
+The catalyst site is confined in the solid phase with an initial concentration of .

 A simple way to model the discontinuous initial concentration is by using the If statement with element markers:

-To improve the accuracy we can use a linear interpolation instead.
-To do so we create a first order mesh and extract the original (second order) interpolation result on first order nodes.
-Then we compute the linear interpolation based on these values.
+To improve the accuracy, use a linear interpolation instead.
+To do so, a first-order mesh is created and the original (second-order) interpolation result is extracted on first-order nodes.
+Then compute the linear interpolation based on these values.

 The following illustration shows the locations where these boundary conditions are applied.